mazwat/mazwat.github.io/oop-lm.md

 ### Composition using Interfaces

 An Interface defines a contract that must be implemented by a class.
 The interface doesn’t provide any functionality, just a signature that must be implement by a class which implements the interface.
-The interface is defined by using ‘I’ keyword (click) followed by the name of interface and it has no body but just the method it is linked to .
-Class ``Kiwi`` can now have a series of Interfaces that can be accessed.
+The interface is defined by using ``I`` keyword followed by the name of interface and it has no body but just the method it is linked to.
+In the example class ``Kiwi`` can now have a series of Interfaces that can be accessed.
 ```c#
 // Interface
 interface  IFruit